-This year Jack will tour directing the choir with residencies in Westminster Abbey, St Paul’s Cathedral London, Canterbury Cathedral and York Minster, as well as presenting concerts at Saint-Eustache, La Madeleine and Saint-Sulpice.
+Most recently Jack directed numerous services Westminster Abbey, St Paul’s Cathedral London, Canterbury Cathedral and York Minster, as well as concerts in Paris at Saint-Eustache, La Madeleine and Saint-Sulpice.

-Jack is the Artistic Director of the Sydney Cantata Project, performing regular concerrts of the cantatas of Bach on period instruments.
-2023 Cantata Project concerts included the Ascension Oratorio, Coffee Cantata and Gloria in excelsis Deo, with soloists featuring Helen Sherman, Andrew Goodwin, Richard Butler, and more, with six Cantata Concerts programmed for 2024.
+Since 2023, Jack has been the Artistic Director of the Sydney Cantata Project, performing regular concerts of the cantatas of Bach on period instruments.
+With six concerts annually across churches throughout Sydney, recent soloists in the project have included Helen Sherman, Andrew Goodwin, Sally-Anne Russell, Richard Butler, and more, with six Cantata Concerts programmed for 2025.

 Jack performs regularly as a soloist at the Canberra International Music Festival, Albury Chamber Music Festival, New England Bach Festival and the Four Winds Festival Bermagui, and from 2020-2023 was a core member of the Canberra-based consort Luminescence Chamber Singers with Roland Peelman.
 Jack has performed as a soloist across Australia with Bach Akademie Australia, the Song Company, Victoria Chorale, St David’s Cathedral Hobart, as well as performed with Cantillation, St Mary’s Cathedral Choir, St Andrew’s Cathedral Choir, St George’s Cathedral Consort Perth and the West Australian Symphony Orchestra.

-In 2023, Jack completed a three-year cycle directing the complete operas of Purcell; 2021 King Arthur (featuring Peter Cousens and Chloe Lankshear); 2022 Dido & Aeneas (featuring Sally-Anne Russell, Celeste Lazarenko and Andrew Goodwin); 2023 The Fairy Queen (featuring Brianna Morrison and Andrew O’Connor).
-In addition, Jack is the Producer and Director of ‘Victoriana!’, Australia’s longest-running theatrical production held at St Paul’s College.
+In 2023, Jack completed a three-year cycle directing the complete operas of Purcell; 2021 King Arthur (featuring Peter Cousens and Chloe Lankshear); 2022 Dido & Aeneas (featuring Sally-Anne Russell, Celeste Lazarenko and Andrew Goodwin); 2023 The Fairy Queen (featuring Brianna Morrison and Andrew O’Connor), and in 2024 directed an Australian-premiere of Lampe’s The Dragon of Wantley alongside the Muffat Collective and Peter Coleman-Wright AO.
+In addition, Jack is the Producer and Director of ‘Victoriana!’, Australia’s longest-running theatrical production held at St Paul’s College, that recently celebrated its 60th annual production.

-Jack also works for the Australian Chamber Orchestra, regularly giving their pre-concert talks throughout the year.
+Jack also works for the Australian Chamber Orchestra, regularly giving their pre-concert talks throughout the year, and in 2025 will present talks at the Bach Festival Leipzig, Tasmanian Chamber Music Festival and the Australian Chamber Music Festival.
 Jack has completed a Doctorate at the Sydney Conservatorium of Music looking at the stagings of Bach’s Passions, supervised by Dr Erin Helyard and Dr Rowena Cowley.

 In addition to performing as a singer, Jack also plays the French Horn, and in 2014 was named the Suffolk UK Wind Champion.
 In 2018, Jack was a concerto soloist alongside Robert Johnson (former Principal Horn of the Sydney Symphony Orchestra) in Schumann’s Konzertstück (Concerto for Four Horns) and in 2018 was the winner of the Ryde Multi-Instrumentalist Eisteddfod.
 In 2017, Jack was featured on NBC and Channel 9’s True Story with Hamish and Andy involving tales of musical tragedy and triumph, where an event in his life was recreated by comedians such as Kitty Flanagan and Ed Kavalee in the episode titled: “Jack’s French Horn” and has been broadcast around the world.